Nicki Christensen

 Ready to talk about selling?

 Every home is different, and this checklist is a starting point.
 Contact me for a no-obligation consultation where we walk through your specific home, timeline, and goals.
+I will run the net proceeds estimate, review your pricing strategy, and build a marketing plan designed to get you the strongest possible result.

 Nicki Christensen, Utah REALTOR®